Program-Understanding/suns-dataset/control_flow_recovery/README.md

 suit, or perhaps dataset creators will craft datasets and expect tools to accomadate...
 For now, both options are a possibility, though we suggest readers take a look at existing "cfr.json" files to get a sense of how this all might work.

+If you add cfr files, you can validate them with a script in the "analysis" folder, simply cd into analysis and run:

+./validate_cfr_files

+See the README in analysis if you want to try and set up automated analysis